HaolingZHANG/DNASpiderWeb/README.md

 ## Availability of process data

-Please do not hesitate to contact zhanghaoling[at]genomics.cn.
+Please do not hesitate to contact zhanghaoling/at/genomics.cn.

 ## Citation
 If you think this repo helps or being used in your research, please consider refer this paper.